nf-core/differentialabundance/docs/usage.md

 ## Working with the output Quarto notebook file

-The pipeline produces an Quarto notebook file which, if you're proficient in R, you can use to tweak the report after it's generated (**note**- if you need the same customisations repeatedly we would recommend you supply your own templates using the `report_file` parameter.
+The pipeline produces two Quarto notebook files which, if you're proficient in R, you can use to tweak the report after it's generated (**note**- if you need the same customisations repeatedly we would recommend you supply your own templates using the `report_file` parameter.
 Multiple templates can be supplied as a comma separated list).

 To work with Quarto notebook files you will need Rstudio/Posit Studio or an equivalent R environment.
 You will also need to have the ShinyNGS R module [installed](https://github.com/pinin4fjords/shinyngs#installation), since it supplies a lot of the accessory plotting functions etc that you will need.
 The exact way you will do this may depend on your exact systems, but for example